 There are many reasons why your talk or performance may not have been selected, but the main criteria for selection is on the strength of the idea.
 Our aim is to get back to all applicants that were unsuccessful in their application with feedback to help them with future applications.

-If you do not get selected to speak or perform, try to take on board the feedback provided and use this to develop your idea further so you can apply again in future.
-However, if you would still like to be involved with TEDxFolkestone we have spaces for volunteers to help us on the day of the event and can express your interest by contact us here
+If you do not get selected to speak or perform, try to take on board the feedback provided and use this to develop your idea further so you can apply again in the future.
+However, if you would still like to be involved with TEDxFolkestone we have spaces for volunteers to help us on the day of the event and can express your interest by contact us here.

 If you feel that a previous submission aligns with this year’s topic then of course you can apply, however you will need to follow the same application process as all other applicants in order to ensure fairness in selection.